-The readings that you should focus on for this section and the specific learning objectives that should be achieved with each reading are:
+The readings that you should focus on for this section and the specific learning objectives to achieve with each reading are:

-Jonathan Golin and Philippe Delhaise, The Bank Credit Analysis Handbook, 2nd Edition (Hoboken, NJ: John Wiley & Sons, 2013).
+Sylvain Bouteille and Diane Coogan-Pushner, The Handbook of Credit Risk Management: Originating, Assessing, and Managing Credit Exposures, 2nd Edition (Hoboken, NJ: John Wiley & Sons, 2022).

 Chapter 1.
-The Credit Decision [CR-1]
+Fundamentals of Credit Risk [CR-1]